10 Tips for a DIY Family Car Entertainment System

 DIY projects are all the rage these days, and a DIY family car entertainment system is no different.
 Not only will this project be fun to do and save you so much money, but it’ll save your sanity on long drives with the kids.

-Here are 10 tips for how to create a fun, functional, and ultra-affordable family entertainment system in your vehicle, no matter what type of vehicle you have, from a cute and cozy little 2017 Ford Fiesta, to a big extended cab Ford F250.
+Creating a fun, functional, and ultra-affordable family entertainment system in your vehicle is possible, no matter what type of vehicle you have, from a cute and cozy little 2017 Ford Fiesta, to a big extended cab Ford F250.

 With all the electronics you’re about to start having in your vehicle, you’re going to need a good way to keep them all charged up.
 You can find low cost charging jacks that plug into your cigarette lighters and provide multiple usb ports for charging.

-If you’re going to want to be able to stream music and movies from the internet (think Pandora and Netflix), you could really benefit from adding a wireless station to your vehicle.
+If you’re going to want to be able to stream music and movies from the internet (think Pandora and Netflix), you could really benefit from adding a wireless station to your car entertainment system.
 These small boxes are powered by subscriptions that you pay separately for.
 You’ll get full wireless access wherever you go, and your car will basically be your mobile hotspot.

 Make use of all of those DVDs you’re holding onto by installing a DVD player.
 You can get these for under $200 typically, and they include a dvd player and a screen.
 Having the option to watch online streaming movies on an iPad, as well as DVDs on one of these players will definitely keep everyone happy.